umccr/illumination-v2/README.md

 - local - This will set local environment variable, and deploy the app locally at <http://localhost:3000>.
 You could BYO ICAV2 JWT token by setting environment variable `ICAV2_ACCESS_TOKEN`.
 - deploy - This will update the remote application.
 The script will set environment needed for remote deployment, build the app, and store to the S3 bucket.
 NOTE: Make sure correct/valid environemt variables for the remote environment.
-- unset - Will unset all environment variable that were set for the app.

 Example
 ```bash